hellicott/nonogram/README.md

 # nonogram solver
 First attempt at a nonogram solver

-The approach is a 'slightly better than random' algorithm7
+The approach is a 'slightly better than random' algorithm

 It starts by finding the squares which definitely must be filled. by checking each row and column